Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 :white_check_mark: Yes/Implemented;
 :x: No/Not implemented;
-:zap: Some open-source repositories are publically available, but not the core engine;
+:zap: Some open-source repositories are publicly available, but not the core engine;
 :grey_question: Unknown (requires an issue).

 # Data